Quels sont les messieurs aux commandes d'Ortu Leather ?

 Just reach out to us.
 We'll first identify your needs and timeline, this info will help us set a quality time to meet so we can go over your project and vision in details and get to work on a pattern, sample or production right away.

-Please Note: ideally, you should come to ORTU with:
+Please Note: ideally, you should come to ORTU leather armed with:

 - some form of pattern or "tech pack"